How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 Be prepared to keep your child home while potty training.
 And if you are doing the training, you stay home too.

 The next time we went to the grocery store, and no accidents!
-I used our potty training pants for the stores or longer trips because they are way more absorbent than any other underwear, especially those you find at the big stores.
+I used potty training pants for stores or longer trips because they are way more absorbent than any other underwear, especially the ones you find at big stores.

 Use a diaper for naps and night sleep, and when your child has 7 straight nights with a dry diaper, it’s time to use underwear for sleep time too!